cristined/woke-books/README.md

 In Spark, a low rank matrix was able to produce very good results but once the matrices were passed to do gradient descent for new users, a lot of the user's taste were lost in translation.
 At the end of this step there were 4 matrices for each rank we were testing: training only user matrix, training only books matrix, training/validation user matrix, training/validation book matrix.

 #### New User Gradient Descent Training
 I took the user ratings from the validation data and used that to do a gradient descent with the training only books matrix to create a user vector.
 I compared the ranking result of the user vector from gradient descent multiplied with the training only books matrix to the ranking result of that user's vector from training/validation user matrix multiplied with training/validation book matrix.
-I did a rank similarity comparison because the order was more important then the actual predicted rating.
+I did a rank similarity comparison because the order was more important than the actual predicted rating.

 I tested the same subset of the validation users across different gradient descent parameters and across the different ranks of matrices output by Spark and found that we needed a rank that was approximately 4 times higher to retain individuality with gradient descent.